Liam-Fisher/100-days-of-code/libray-plan.md

     6. Design the actual GUI using Figma/Canva ?
     7. Do any additional publishing work
         * clean up the documentation
         * add some info links

-Furthermore, I'm going to be writing type defintions from steps 2 - 5
+Furthermore, I'm going to be writing type definitions from steps 2 - 5 .
+These will mostly be extensions on the types provided by the RNBO library, with any specific interfaces for meta properties.